 Grease a bread pan (mine is a 5.5” x 10.5” pyrex pan) and sprinkle it with corn meal or wheat bran (optional).

 After an hour or so, test the dough by poking it gently with a finger.
-If the hole dent pops half way back out, you’re dough is ready for baking.
+If the hole dent pops halfway back out, your dough is ready for baking.
 If it pops right back out and disappears, let it rest a little longer.
 (Read more here about the myth of “double in size”) Depending on how warm your selected spot is, this takes 30 min to 2h.

 About 15 min before you think you’ll be ready to bake, preheat your oven to 450º.